 If you’re looking for more orzo recipes to add to your meal planning, look no further than this one-pot Broccoli Orzo Bake.

-It’s a quick, easy and delicious vegetarian pasta dish that’s ideal for the whole family to tuck into.
+It’s a quick, easy and delicious vegetarian family meal that’s ideal for everyone to tuck into.

 Have you ever cooked with orzo pasta?
 If not, where have you been my friends?!